metabase/metabase/docs/configuring-metabase/settings.md

 ## Site URL

 The site URL is the web address that people use to access your Metabase instance.
-Make sure to include http:// or https:// to make sure it’s reachable.
+Make sure to include `http://` or `https://` to make sure it’s reachable.

-## Redirect to HTTPS
+### Redirect to HTTPS

 By default, Metabase is served over HTTP.

-To force all traffic to use HTTPS via redirect, click `http://` and select `https://` from the dropdown menu.
+To force all traffic to use HTTPS via redirect, click `http://` (under the **Site URL** section) and select `https://` from the dropdown menu.

 For example, say you enable HTTPS redirect for a Metabase instance at the site URL "example.com".
-When someone enters an address like "example.com/data" in their browser's address bar, they'll get automatically redirected to a secure connection at `https://example.com/data`.
+When someone enters an address like `example.com/data` in their browser's address bar, they'll get automatically redirected to a secure connection at `https://example.com/data`.

 > Note: if you haven't set up HTTPS on your server, Metabase will not let you enable HTTPS redirect.
 Instead, you'll get a warning saying "It looks like HTTPS is not properly configured."